How to Display JavaScript object with examples

 string

-The object provides keys and values functions to print the key and values of the javascript object.
+The Object.keys and Object.values functions can be used to print the keys and values of the JavaScript object.

 console.log(Object.keys(obj));